sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

   description: With SendGrid Marketing Campaign’s new editing experience you now have complete control over your editing environment--you can choose between an optimized visual design editor and a pure HTML code editor.
 ---

+{% warning %}
+The new Marketing Campaigns code and design editors are currently in beta.
+{% endwarning %}

 {% anchor h2 %}
 Table of Contents
 {% endanchor %}